Food frequency questionnaire: Advantages and disadvantages relative to the 24-hour diet recall

-Validation of FFQs using other methods
+Validation using other methods

 Due to some of the concerns surrounding the validity and reliability of FFQs, research using a FFQ generally also tests the validity of the FFQ.
 In a typical research design, the FFQ is validated against another dietary assessment technique (such as 24-hour diet recall or weighted food records) on a small population.
 Once validated, the FFQ can be distributed to a wider population with the same characteristics.
 The need to validate FFQs against diet recalls or other more reliable methods is a recurrent theme in research and guidance on FFQs.

-Food frequency questionnaires in use
+Questionnaires in use

 Specificity to populations

 Since FFQs list specific food and beverage items, a FFQ designed for and validated against one population is not valid for other populations.
 Therefore, FFQs must be appropriately modified and revalidated against new populations.
 A few key challenges include: